 Individual retirement schemes: Employees and, in some cases, employers must contribute a certain percentage of earnings to an individual account managed by a public or private fund manager chosen by the employee.
 The accumulated capital in the individual account is used to purchase an annuity, make programmed withdrawals, or a combination of the two and may be paid as a lump sum.

-a.
-No mandatory system for retirement income.
+- a.
+No mandatory system for retirement income. - b.
+Benefits increase with age, but are subject to an income test for residents aged 60 to 90.

-b.
-The benefit increases with age.